Make a TAE Buffer in a Few Steps

-This buffer has a low ionic strength and low buffering capacity.
-It is best suited to electrophoresis of large (>20 kb) pieces of DNA and will need to be replaced frequently or recirculated for longer (>4 h) gel run times.
-With that in mind, you may want to consider several batches of the buffer.
+This buffer has low ionic strength and low buffering capacity.
+It is best suited to electrophoresis of large (>20 kilobases) pieces of DNA and will need to be replaced frequently or recirculated for longer (>4 hours) gel run times.
+With that in mind, you may want to consider making several batches of the buffer.

-Given that the buffer is easy to make and the steps can be carried out quickly, making more than one batch at a time shouldn't be particularly time-consuming or difficult to pull off.
+Given that the buffer is easy to make and the steps can be carried out quickly, making more than one batch at a time shouldn't be particularly time-consuming or difficult.
 Using the instructions below, it should take just 30 minutes to make the TAE buffer.
-Here's how:

 Prepare a Stock Solution of EDTA

-An EDTA (ethylenediamine tetraacetic acid) solution is prepared ahead of time.
+An EDTA solution is prepared ahead of time.
 EDTA will not go completely into a solution until the pH is adjusted to about 8.0.
-For a 500-milliliter stock solution of 0.5 M EDTA, weigh out 93.05 grams of EDTA disodium salt (FW = 372.2).
-Dissolve in 400-milliliters deionized water and adjust the pH with sodium hydroxide (NaOH).
+For a 500-milliliter stock solution of 0.5 M (molarity, or concentration) EDTA, weigh out 93.05 grams of EDTA disodium salt (FW = 372.2).
+Dissolve it in 400-milliliters deionized water and adjust the pH with sodium hydroxide (NaOH).
 Top up the solution to a final volume of 500 milliliters.

 The working solution of 1x TAE buffer is made by simply diluting the stock solution by 50x in deionized water.
-Final solute concentrations are 40 mM.
-Tris-acetate and 1 mM EDTA.
+Final solute concentrations are 40 mM (millimolar) Tris-acetate and 1 mM EDTA.
 The buffer is now ready for use in running an agarose gel.